zsqw123/kn-jvm/README.md

 ### (WIP) Tech Solution

-We use the Lark to write the technical solution, although it is currently only available in Chinese, but you can choose to use Lark document translator
+We use the Lark to write the technical solution, although its language is Chinese, but you can choose to use Lark document translator

 [From KMM to Project Panama, or Higher](https://eqyrx3fg3l.feishu.cn/docx/K4WQdNDYso6sGTxPmM5c9KVCnYK)